The Energy Management Cycle

 - Review performance with management.

-- Standardise what worked, fix what didn't, and feed lessons back into the next Plan stage.
+- Standardise what worked, fix what did not, and feed lessons back into the next Plan stage.

 Mapping the cycle to activities